Tracker role-based permissioning

 "The simplest workaround could be to manage a separate project for each customer, but this way the development team will loose the global view of the project."

 I confirm that this workaround is not acceptable because of the loss of global view of the project concernend and the duplication of it.

-#21 Updated by Dipan Mehta 2 months ago
+#21 Updated by Dipan Mehta over 9 years ago

 We have had a similar situation where we didn't wanted field engineers to file "Bug" but only "Incident report".